Point of sale: Modern software (post-1990s)

 POS system accuracy is demanding, given that monetary transactions are involved continuously not only via the sale window but also at the back end through the receiving and inputting of goods into the inventory.
 Calculations required are not always straightforward.
 There may be many discounts and deals that are unique to specific products, and the POS machine must quickly process the differences and the effect on pricing.
 There is much complexity in the programming of such operations, especially when no error in calculation can be allowed.

 Other requirements include that the system must have functionality for membership discount and points accumulation/usage, quantity and promotional discounts, mix and match offers, cash rounding up, invoice/delivery-order issuance with outstanding amount.
 It should enable a user to adjust the inventory of each product based on physical count, track expiry of perishable goods, change pricing, provide audit trail when modification of inventory records is performed, be capable of multiple outlet functionality, control of stocks from HQ, doubling as an invoicing system, just to name some.

 It is clear that POS system is a term that implies a wide range of capabilities depending on the end-user requirements.
 POS system review websites cannot be expected to cover most let alone all the features.
 Unless one is a developer, it is unrealistic to expect the reviewer to know all the aspects of a POS system.
 For instance, a POS system might work smoothly on a test database during the review but not when the database grows significantly in size over months of usage.
 And this is only one among many hidden critical functionality issues of a POS system.

 Hardware interface standardization (post-1980s)

 Vendors and retailers are working to standardize development of computerized POS systems and simplify interconnecting POS devices.
-Two such initiatives were OPOS and JavaPOS, both of which conform to the UnifiedPOS standard led by The National Retail Foundation.
+Two such initiatives were OPOS and JavaPOS, both of which conform to the UnifiedPOS standard led by The National Retail Federation.

 OPOS (OLE for POS) was the first commonly adopted standard and was created by Microsoft, NCR Corporation, Epson and Fujitsu-ICL.
 OPOS is a COM-based interface compatible with all COM-enabled programming languages for Microsoft Windows.
 OPOS was first released in 1996.
 JavaPOS was developed by Sun Microsystems, IBM, and NCR Corporation in 1997 and first released in 1999.
 JavaPOS is for Java what OPOS is for Windows, and thus largely platform independent.

-There are several communication ways POS systems use to control peripherals such as: